JGL/CCIDiploma-AutumnWinter2019/README.md

 - workshops
 - discussions

-## Term Structure
+## Block/Term Structure

-During the first half of the term, Unit 1 and 3 teaching will be intermingled, in order to make most efficient use of our time.
+During the first half of term 1, Unit 1 and 3 teaching will be intermingled, in order to make most efficient use of our time.

-During the second half of the term, Unit 1 will be taught on Mondays by me, with Unit 3 being taught on Tuesdays by [Julia Makivic](https://juliamakivic.com/).
+During the second half of term 1, Unit 1 will be taught on Mondays by me, with Unit 3 being taught on Tuesdays by [Julia Makivic](https://juliamakivic.com/).

 [Unit 2 (Computational Futures and AI)](https://github.com/fefegha/Computational-Futures-And-AI) will be taught throughout by [Alex Fefegha](https://www.comuzi.xyz/).

+The first half of term two will be spent doing rehersals and mocks for presentations and exams.
+We will then move on to block 2, units 4, 5 and 6.

-## Weekly Structure (first half of term)
+## Weekly Structure (first half of term 1)

 Monday morning: lectures and discussions Monday afternoon: homework Tuesday morning: lectures and discussions Tuesday afternoon: homework, my office hours

-## Weekly Structure (second half of term, week 7 onwards inclusive)
+## Weekly Structure (second half of term 1, week 7 onwards inclusive)

 Monday morning: lectures on Mathematics and programming.
 Monday afternoon: visits, talks and seminars Tuesday morning: physical computing lectures Tuesday afternoon: continued physical computing lectures and my office hours.